1. What should I do if I am interested in studying at the University of Economics in Bratislava (EUBA) as an Erasmus+ exchange student?

 17. How will I receive my Transcript of Records?

-A scanned copy of your Transcript of Records will be sent to you and your Erasmus coordinator by e-mail 4 – 6 weeks after the end of the semester.
-It will list all the courses you attended, grades, and ECT credit points during your exchange at EUBA.
-We will also send your home university the original hard copy by post should you or your Erasmus coordinator so require.
+Please note that a scanned copy of your Transcript of Records will be emailed to both you and your Erasmus coordinator 4-6 weeks after the end of the semester.
+This transcript will include a list of all the courses you completed, along with your grades and ECT credit points earned during your exchange at EUBA.

 18. What are the English proficiency requirements and do I need to document my proficiency?

-Good command of English is important to study at EUBA as an exchange student.
+A good command of English is important to study at EUBA as an exchange student.
 On commencing your studies at EUBA you should have acquired English language skills equivalent to level B2 according to the Common European Framework of Reference (CEFR).
-However, you do not have to provide proof of your proficiency by a certificate e.g.: IELTS, TOEFL, etc. A confirmation from your Erasmus coordinator will be sufficient.
+However, you do not have to provide proof of your proficiency with a certificate e.g.: IELTS, TOEFL, etc. A confirmation from your Erasmus coordinator will be sufficient.

 19. Does EUBA accept free mover students?

-The Free mover enrolment at EUBA is currently not possible, we do not currently provide it to students and do not accept foreign students under this program.
+The Free mover enrolment at EUBA is currently not possible, we do not currently provide it to students and do not accept international students under this program.

 20. How can I apply for the National Scholarship Programme (NSP)?